 Chapters connect student veterans, administrators, community organizations, and other student groups.
 Connecting with these stakeholders will help you gauge interest and gain support for your cause.
 Tap into existing networks on campus to raise awareness of the student veteran experience and your group.
 Forming a healthy relationship with your school administration can also help you in the long run- chapters are required to present a group adviser, or staff administrator, as a point of contact in order to qualify for membership.

 SVA requires three points of contact for chapter membership: a student veteran contact, an administration contact, and a chapter email contact.
 The first two contacts, referred to as the “Chapter Leader” and the “Group Adviser,” are important personal connections to the national organization.
-The third contact is an email specific to your student organization and may be created through your institution’s email server, or a free email service provider such as Google or Yahoo mail.
-Clearly defining points of contact will not only give the organization credibility, it allows others to communicate effectively with your group.
+The third contact is an email specific to your student organization and may be created through your institution’s email server, or a free email service provider.

 Although SVA only requires these three contacts, we recommend organizing a roster or contact list for all of the organization’s members, as well as contacts in your campus and neighborhood communities who have expressed interest in supporting your cause.
 Creating these channels to facilitate your network will help streamline communications within your student veteran organization.